-A third approach is to administratively abolish real-time threads from the system in question.
+A third approach is to administratively abolish realtime threads from the system in question.
 In this case, the preempted process will age up in priority, thus getting to run long before the counter had a chance to overflow.
 Of course, this approach is less than helpful for real-time applications.

 A final approach would be for rcu_read_lock() to recheck the value of the global rcu_gp_ctr after storing to its per-thread rcu_reader_gp counter, retrying if the new value of the global rcu_gp_ctr is inappropriate.
 This works, but introduces non-deterministic execution time into rcu_read_lock().
-On the other hand, if your application is being pre-empted long enough for the counter to overflow, you have no hope of deterministic execution time in any case!
+On the other hand, if your application is being preempted long enough for the counter to overflow, you have no hope of deterministic execution time in any case!

-Doesn't the additional memory barrier shown on line 14 of Figure 8.44, greatly increase the overhead of rcu_quiescent_state? ■
+Doesn't the additional memory barrier shown on line 14 of Figure 8.50, greatly increase the overhead of rcu_quiescent_state? ■ state sparingly, instead using rcu_read_lock() and rcu_read_unlock() most of the time.

 Indeed it does!
-An application using this implementation of RCU should therefore invoke rcu_quiescent_state sparingly, instead using rcu_read_lock() and rcu_read_unlock() most of the time.
+An application using this implementation of RCU should therefore invoke rcu_quiescent